scholz-lab/GlowTracker/docs/software/tracking_explanation.md

 </figure>

-### Erosion & Dilation
+## Erosion & Dilation
 <p align="justify">
-    The next step involves applying an erosion and dilation filter to the image ().
+    The next step involves applying an erosion and dilation filter to the image.
 The erosion filter removes small white spots from the image, whereas the dilation filter fills in small holes in the image.
 By having erosion followed by dilation, we can remove small white spots while preserving the worm's shape.
 We can apply them for several iterations based on how noisy is the image, how many objects are in the image, how close the objects are to each other, etc. However, having strict erosions and dilations can lead to the loss of the worm or the merging of different objects into one.
 </p>

 <figure class="center-figure">